 At George Sink, P.A.
-Injury Lawyers, our car accident team can help you understand your rights and options after a Columbia car crash.
+Injury Lawyers, our car accident team of personal injury attorneys can help you understand your rights and options for your personal injury claims after a Columbia car crash.
 If we believe you have a viable case, we can go to work for you and we have the experience to help you get the money you deserve — faster.

 Call us today at 803-999-2993 to schedule your free case review with a member of our team.